-To increase housing choice and respond to current and future residential needs the District Plan promotes various forms of residential intensification within New Plymouth's Residential Zone.
+To increase housing choice and respond to current and future residential needs the District Plan promotes various forms of residential intensification within New Plymouth's Residential Zones and within the Mixed Use Zone Living Precinct.
 These range from small-scale infill development (e.g. additional dwelling/s on existing sites) to more intensive multi-unit developments.